hashicorp/vault-guides/secrets/openldap/README.md

 Once you have established the initial SSH authentication through OpenLDAP, we can demonstrate use of Vault to manage our LDAP user credential with the [OpenLDAP Secrets Engine](https://www.vaultproject.io/docs/secrets/openldap/) introduced in Vault version 1.4.0).

+-> **NOTE:** As this is purely an informative feature demonstration, the environment is not configured to use TLS for Vault and OpenLDAP.

 ## Prerequisites

 You need the following to successfully try this demonstration.